suren2702/maven-docker-pipeline/README.md

 ## Acceptance tests

 From `maven-docker-pipeline` project folder, execute either `make test` or `mvn verify -Pat` command.
 The latter command will be used in all cases to run the build.
 The default profile will skip the acceptance tests execution.

+## Pipeline

+The travis pipeline is split into 3 parts :

+- `commit stage` builds the java application as an executable jar, then embeds it in a docker image and pushes the image to docker hub as a `pending` image
+- `acceptance testing` validates the `pending` image's functional and cross functional requirements
+- `promote image` promotes the `pending` image as the `latest` accepted one

+The image still needs to be tagged with the corresponding application's version and pipeline's build number.